hashicorp/terraform-aws-consul/modules/consul-install/README.md

 - **Active community**: We want to use a Package manager with an active community.

+TODO: pick a package manager!

-Some of the options we've looked at that work on all major Linux distributions are:
+Here are the options we've looked at that work on all major Linux distributions are:

 - [Nix](https://nixos.org/nix/)
     - Purely functional package manager, so dependency versioning, rollback, etc works very cleanly.